jwallace145/jwallace145/README.md

 ## Projects

-- [Walter](https://walterai.dev): The AI investment advisor that sends curated portfolio newsletters to your inbox with the latest market data and news.
-Sign up for the free newsletter today 🚀
+- [Walter](https://walterai.dev): Smarter finances, less effort.
+Walter tracks your spending, monitors investments, and delivers weekly AI-powered updates so you always know where you stand. 🚀

 ## Interests